Select Language : English Japanese

 Biodiversity-conscious Guidelines

 When constructing new buildings such as data centers, we strive to understand the historical, social, geographical, and biological environment characteristics of the building site and its surrounding areas in accordance with the NTT Group Sustainability Design Guideline for Buildings (established in December 2022), and we reflect that understanding into our designs insofar as possible.
-In addition to our ongoing efforts to promote decarbonization, resource recycling, and co-existence with the environment, we are also working to create an environment that is safe and resilient to natural disasters, which are becoming more frequent and devastating, and to create more people-friendly workplaces to promote diversity and inclusion as well as health and productivity management.
+In addition to our ongoing efforts to promote decarbonization, resource recycling, and co-existence with the environment, we are also working to create an environment that is safe and resilient to natural disasters, which are becoming more frequent and devastating, and to create more people-friendly workplaces to promote diversity, equity, and inclusion as well as health and productivity management.
 These efforts will contribute to the realization of a sustainable society.

 Along with these considerations, we ensure that construction is completed with consideration for minimal noise and vibration and with attention to community beautification during the work.
 Furthermore, our outdoor air-conditioning units and emergency power generators are designed to generate exhaust heat and noise levels that do not adversely affect the community.